polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 To modify the chain specification:

-1. Generate the plain text chain specification for the parachain template node by running the following command:
+1. Generate the plain text chain specification for the parachain template node by running the following command

     ```bash
     ./target/release/parachain-template-node build-spec --disable-default-bootnode > plain-parachain-chainspec.json